Illegal dumping: Illegal dumping in Campania, Italy

 The triangle of death in Campania, Italy is Europe's largest illegal waste dump.
-The area, which encompasses Italian municipalities Acerra, Marigliano, and Nola, experiences illegal waste disposal practices by the Camorra such as unauthorized burying of toxic waste under places frequented by humans.
+The area, which encompasses Italian municipalities Acerra, Marigliano, and Nola, experiences illegal waste disposal practices by the Camorra such as unauthorised burying of toxic waste under places frequented by humans.
 Frequent fires at dumping sites and illegal waste fires set by residents have resulted in contamination of the air and drinking water.
 Additionally, the land has deteriorated due to the illegal waste.

 The environmental pollution caused by the illegal dumping has resulted in elevated instances of cancer and cancer mortality in the region.
 In 2014 and 2015, the Italian government funded health screenings to track the rise in illnesses in Campania.
 Studies conducted using the data collected from these screenings found elevated instances of leukemia, lymphoma, and colorectal and liver cancer mortality in one of Campania's districts.
 The study attributed this increase in cancer and cancer mortality with toxic exposures from the illegal waste.

 Electronic waste in China

 Illegal dumping of electronic waste, or e-waste, presents environmental and health concerns in China.
 The informal e-waste sector recycles the majority of e-waste in China, which is supplied through consumption, importation, and production.
 Foreign governments often send e-waste to China as the informal sector offers cheaper recycling services.
 China is not only the “largest e-waste dumping site”, it also generates large amounts of e-waste.
 In 2006, China produced 1.3 kg of e-waste per capita.

 The informal e-waste sector lacks formal government oversight and pays its workers low wages while using recycling practices that expose both workers and the environment to toxic materials.
 Toxic substances are found in leachates, particulate matter, ashes, fumes, wastewater, and effluents generated during dumping, dismantling, and burning throughout the recycling process.
-Particles emitted are carried through the air and deposited nearby recycling centers and in surrounding areas.
+Particles emitted are carried through the air and deposited nearby recycling centres and in surrounding areas.
 Leachates and wastewater infiltrate the soil, drinking water, livestock, and fish, exposing humans to toxic substances.

 In recent years, China has begun to address the informal e-waste sector.
 At the governmental level, improvements have been made to waste management practices through adoption of Western management schemes such as those found in Japan, the United States, and the European Union.
 Additionally, the Chinese government has invested in improved e-waste collection and processing.
 Locally, various Chinese cities have constructed “recycling industrial parks” where e-waste can be processed efficiently and without harm to the environment.
 Regulations on e-waste have been implemented in the Chinese regions of Beijing, Shanghai, Jiangsu province, Zhejiang province and Guangdong province.

 Corporations such as Nokia and Lenovo instituted free return services for Chinese customers who wish to dispose of old electronic products from the two companies.